A COMPANY LIMITED BY GUARANTEE

 (a) To support the work of the international Critical Communications Association (United Kingdom)) (“TCCA”) in Australasia by:

-(i) Promoting TETRA technology and other non-proprietary mission critical communication technologies Broadband/LTE;
+(i) Promoting TETRA technology and other non-proprietary narrow band and broadband mission critical communication technologies Broadband/LTE4G/5G;

 (ii) Facilitating exchange of information;